Alejogb1/job-board/blog-data/why-does-c-mailto-throw-an-exception-in-net-60.md

 id: "why-does-c-mailto-throw-an-exception-in-net-60"
 ---

-Alright, let's delve into this particular corner case regarding `mailto:` handling in .NET 6.0, it’s something I’ve had to debug extensively on a rather peculiar project involving a custom business application that unfortunately relied heavily on legacy protocols for data interaction.
+, let's delve into this particular corner case regarding `mailto:` handling in .NET 6.0, it’s something I’ve had to debug extensively on a rather peculiar project involving a custom business application that unfortunately relied heavily on legacy protocols for data interaction.
 Initially, the idea of using `mailto:` seemed simple enough for quick user feedback mechanisms.
 We quickly found that simplicity was a rather misleading facade.

 The exception you're encountering with `mailto:` in .NET 6.0 arises not from a flaw in the `mailto:` URI scheme itself, but from the way .NET's `Process.Start()` method, which is generally used to open such URIs, handles external applications and their associated protocols.
 Essentially, it's a matter of external dependencies and the security policies baked into operating systems rather than something intrinsically wrong within the C# code itself.